ModellingWebLab/deployment/README.md

 You should then be able to connect to the Web Lab at http://localhost:8088/ and log in with your superuser credentials.
 To test an experiment run, add a model and protocol sourced from https://chaste.cs.ox.ac.uk/WebLab and launch from the Experiments page.

+#### Note on installing vagrant on Windows
+A very straight forward explanation of how to install everything necessary to run vagrant can be found [here](https://www.youtube.com/watch?v=zHgUQnYpo_g).

 ### Manual virtual machine setup